Overview

 This field saves user ID(s) in the database.

-, then a single user ID is saved in the database.
-Otherwise, the field saves multiple user IDs in the database, where each user ID is store in a single row in the database with the same meta key (similar to what add_post_meta
+If "Multiple" is not set, a single user ID is saved in the database.
+Otherwise, the field saves multiple user IDs in the database, where each user ID is stored in a single row in the database with the same meta key (similar to what add_post_meta does with the last parameter false).

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.